|Birth name||Shobha Rajadhyaksha I Love India|

 - Shobhaa De actively addresses various interactive sessions in India and all around the world.

 - Various Bollywood stars invite Shobhaa De to their ceremonial functions, and Shobhaa De actively participates and attends these functions.

-- Shobhaa De has often invited to inaugurate and launch the books of many Bollywood stars.
+- Shobhaa De has often been invited to inaugurate and launch the books of many Bollywood stars.

 - In an interview, Shobhaa De was asked what was the most gratifying aspect of blogging.
-She said that it was liberating and there were no word limits or space constraints to write a blog.
+She answered that it was liberating, and there were no word limits or space constraints to write a blog.
 She further added that instant feedback could be received on the blogs.
 She narrated,

 It is soooo liberating!
 There are no word limits or space constraints.
 As a writer, I can receive instant feedback from some really sharp minds who are followers.
 I learn a lot from them.
 Blogs represent creative freedom – I love that.”

 - Various Indian magazines and tabloids often feature Shobhaa De on their cover page.

 - Shobhaa De is a LitFest enthusiast and often attends the gathering of writers and readers.